 Click HERE to visit the Rec coaches required certifications page and learn more about certifications.

-ALL Rec programs who plan to compete or participate in ANY OCCA or OSAA event (including OCCA One Day Team Clinics) must complete the OCCA Rec Team Information Form.
+ALL Rec programs who plan to compete or participate in any OCCA event (including OCCA One Day Team Clinics) must complete the OCCA Rec Team Information Form.

 This is an annual requirement.
 Only one form per program is required.